-While the contractual cash flows are determined by the nature of the contractual terms and the discount rate is by definition determined by the fixed-rate specification, the uncertainty is influenced exclusively by a probability which is determined by calculation rules of 2nd order.
-In this way, the best estimate depends on the validity of the calculation rules of 2nd order
+While the contractual cash flows are determined by the nature of the contractual terms and the discount rate is by definition determined by a fixed specification, the uncertainty is influenced exclusively by the calculation bases of second order.
+In this way, the deterministic Best Estimate depends on the uncertainty of the calculation bases of second order.